mayadefense/maya/README.md

-# Maya
+# Maya: Obfuscating Power Side Channels with Formal Control

-This software accompanies the ISCA 2021 paper "Using Formal Control to Obfuscate Power Side Channels" by Pothukuchi et al. ([Paper](https://iacoma.cs.uiuc.edu/iacoma-papers/isca21_1.pdf)), and is used to obfuscate power side channels on a system.
+This software accompanies the ISCA (IEEE/ACM International Symposium on Computer Architecture) 2021 paper "Using Formal Control to Obfuscate Power Side Channels" by Pothukuchi et al. ([Paper](https://iacoma.cs.uiuc.edu/iacoma-papers/isca21_1.pdf)), and is used to obfuscate power side channels on a system.

 ## Requirements

-This code reads power values through Intel's RAPL interfaces, uses dynamic voltage frequency sclaing through Linux's power governor mechnanisms and idle cycle injection using Intel's powerclamp interfaces.
-So, on systems that support these features (most x86_linux systems), it should work out of the box (provided these interfaces are enabled - see below).
+This code reads power values through the [Intel RAPL interface](https://www.kernel.org/doc/html/latest/power/powercap/powercap.html), uses dynamic voltage-frequency scaling through the [Linux CPUFreq governors](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt) and idle cycle injection using the [Intel powerclamp interface](https://www.kernel.org/doc/Documentation/thermal/intel_powerclamp.txt).
+So, on systems that support these features (which include most x86_linux systems), it should work out of the box (provided these interfaces are enabled - see below).

-For other systems, the appropriate sensors and inputs (aka knobs or acutators) can be updated in the Sensors.h/cpp and Inputs.h/cpp files.
+For other systems, the appropriate sensors and inputs (also called knobs or actuators) can be updated in the Sensors.h/cpp and Inputs.h/cpp files.
 It is easy to include such extensions because the code has been developed to support it.

 Maya changes the processor's frequency and this requires root privilege (`sudo`).

-## Setting up the System: Allow Maya to change the processor's frequency from software
+## Setting up the System

+### Allow Maya to change the processor's frequency from software

-1. Check the power driver:
+1. Check that the power driver is *acpi-cpufreq*

-    There are two drivers for processor power management: *acpi-cpufreq* and *intel_pstate*. *intel_pstate* is the usual default driver these days but it doesn't allow users to change frequency.
+    Processor power management is handled by one of two drivers: *acpi-cpufreq* and *intel_pstate*. *intel_pstate* is the default driver these days but it doesn't allow users to change frequency.
 Check if the system has the directory `/sys/devices/system/cpu/intel_pstate`.
 If so, you should switch to *acpi-cpufreq* - it is easy (and it is also easy to switch back!).
-Follow the next steps if you need to switch, or skip them if you already have *acpi-cpufreq*.
+If you disable *intel_pstate*, the system autoamtically uses *acpi-cpufreq*.
+Follow the next steps if you need to switch to *acpi-cpufreq* or skip them if you already enabled it.

 2. To disable the default *intel-pstate* driver, you need to edit `/etc/default/grub`.
-In this file, you add `intel_pstate=disable` for the `GRUB_CMDLINE_LINUX_DEFAULT` option.
+In this file, add `intel_pstate=disable` for the `GRUB_CMDLINE_LINUX_DEFAULT` option.
 For example,
     ```bash
     GRUB_CMDLINE_LINUX_DEFAULT="<other stuff you may or may not have> intel_pstate=disable"
     ```